Buying a really good and affordable wall-mounted pull-up bar for your home isn’t easy...

 I’ve decided to call it “the best pull-up bar for beginners” because it’s was the first pull-up bar I bought when I was just starting out.

-It’s also very budget friendly, compact and has a bunch of different handles and thick padding making it excellent choice for people who are just starting out or don’t have enough room to install the first one.
+It’s also very budget-friendly, compact, and has a bunch of different handles and thick padding making it an excellent choice for people who are just starting out or don’t have enough room to install the first one.

 But even with it’s great price the quality is still on point.
 This specific model mounts on the wall using 2 mounting plates each having 3 holes with the help of 6 long bolts (also included).